CS-5337-Spring-2017/ROVER_03/README.md

 To set up project  locally using Eclipse follow steps mentioned bellow:
 1. In your local machine create a new folder where you want to store your project.
+2. Create blank Eclipse Java project at that folder.
-2. Create a folder ROVER_XX inside that folder.
+3. Create a folder ROVER_XX inside that folder.
 (Where XX represents your rover number)
-3. Go to your rover specific repository on GitHub and use big green button to copy link to clipboard.
+4. Go to your rover specific repository on GitHub and use big green button to copy link to clipboard.

 !(/Users/bug/Desktop/Clone_link_github.paint)

-4. On your local machine folder where you're storing your project, create a foler ROVER_XX(Agian as previously XX represents your rover number)
+5. On your local machine folder where you're storing your project, create a folder ROVER_XX(Again as previously XX represents your rover number)
-5. Open terminal at that location and type following commands.
+6. Open terminal at that location and type following commands.
 ```
   1. git init
   2. git remote set origin "paste your url here"
   3. git pull origin master
 ```
-4. Name it as ROVER_XX (where XX represents your rover number).
-4. Create blank Eclipse java project at that folder.
+7. Now rename this folder to anything else and create folder ROVER_XX.
+8. Copy everything from other folder to your src folder under ROVER_XX folder.
+9. Now, once you open Eclipse and refresh your project you'll all the files there but with serval errors.
+10. To remove all errors, right click on your project navigate to Build path --> Configure build path under Java Build path tab click on Libraries and click on add external jars.

+!(/Users/bug/Desktop/Add_Jars.png)

+11. Navigate to your project folder and inside lib folder add all the jars and refresh your project.
+Boom, errors gone!